uffe/awesome-react-components/readme.md

 Instead of rendering all entries at once, the entries should be rendered only when they become visible as the user scrolls up and down the list.
 This technique is called "virtualization".

-What React libraries are there to achieve that?*
+What React libraries are there to achieve that?</em>

  - [react-virtualized](https://github.com/bvaughn/react-virtualized) - React components for efficiently rendering large lists and tabular data.
  - [react-infinite](https://github.com/seatgeek/react-infinite) - A browser-ready efficient scrolling container based on UITableView.